 At a very young age, a non-blood related family member violated me while at a gathering.
 My parents always spoke to me about appropriate touching so I knew what had just happened with the male adult was not okay.
 Without fright or guilt, I told my parents about the violation within minutes.
 They responded in a manner that let me know I was protected.
 However, my view of men and the world had forever been changed.

 As it happens with most, I went on living my childhood unaware of the decision I made due to the violation of my body.
 As a teenager, I always wore a jacket or something to cover myself up.
-To my friends, the excuse was that I was self-conscious about my body but that was far from the truth.
+To my friends, the excuse was that I was self-conscious about my body.
+But, that was far from the truth.
 I avoided dressing in a manner that would get me too much male attention.
 Of course, as a teenager, I wanted my male counterparts to notice me but never enough for them to interpret that I was “that girl” that they could get to any base with.
 Somewhere along the line, I became the girl that didn’t want a boyfriend because I “knew” what they were capable of regardless of their values or morals.
 I surrounded myself with male friends that became my protectors and some of my most meaningful relationships in this lifetime.
 They taught me how to defend myself both emotionally and physically.
 I prided myself on being the girl that no guy would dare mess with because of who I had around me.

 To my surprise, at the age of 18, I was once again violated.
 This time in the workplace by a man much older than I. It left me confused, scared, shocked, and feeling more alone than ever.
-You must understand, “I had been through more than any of my friends so this was just one more thing they would not understand.”
+You must understand, “I had been through more tribulations than any of my friends so this was just one more thing they would not understand.”
 Hence, another belief/decision re-affirmed in my psyche.
 A belief that protected me during my formative years but during young adulthood only made me suffer alone.

 The decisions one makes after an experience can be so subtle that one doesn’t notice how it hinders one until something happens and one asks, “Why does this type of thing keep happening to me?
 Why do I keep attracting the same situation, partner, outcome?
 Do I see the world as a safe or hostile place?”

-I recognized that the experiences shaped my view of the world and more importantly how I viewed myself.
+I recognized that these experiences shaped my view of the world and more importantly how I viewed myself.
 My words created my views which then became the beliefs that I would die defending even though they were causing me pain.
 Spirituality and my quest for more, led me on a path towards letting go and healing.

 Today, I recognize the importance my words have on the experience.
 When sharing the #metoo story with my husband, I caught myself saying, “My abuser.”
 I realized that I was affirming something horrible as mine.
 The truth is, he is not mine, his decision is not mine, his action is not mine, the experience is not mine.
 It’s something that happened but is no longer happening.
 I changed my words to, “The abuser or the violator.”
 A change in verbiage is very powerful.